 1) Puzzle Squares: These were always first to go off the shelf!
 Students love rearranging the squares to try to get them all to fit together.
 They are harder than they look!
 They stack up nicely and easily fit in a ziplock bag.
-So easy to throw on a shelf or stick in a purse.

 2) Izzi Cards: These little black and white cards are so fun!
 You have to arrange them up so the colors match up and see if you can fit them all together.
 The box comes with enough cards to divide up into multiple ziplock bags so several students can play at their desk at a time or use them all together to make a larger pattern.

 3) 24 Game Cards: Kids love this game!
 If you have not played it, you need to give it a try.
 You must use all 4 numbers on the card only once and can add, subtract, multiply, or divide to make 24.
 Such a great way to help improve mental math skills.
 You can play it individually or as a group and see who can come up with an answer the fastest.
 I always kept a stack of cards available for my students that wanted to practice - they got pretty competitive!